Easy Coconut Cream Pie

-The holidays are upon us & it’s time to start planning, or put the finishing touches on that Thanksgiving menu.
-This Easy Coconut Cream Pie, is super simple.
-You can even cheat & buy a frozen crust.
-The thing I love about this pie is that the texture is light, so you don’t feel like you are eating a heavy dessert after a big Thanksgiving dinner.
+I’m on a pie kick in preparation for Pi Day (3.14) and this Easy Coconut Cream Pie is super simple to make.
+You can even cheat and use a frozen store-bought crust.
+The thing I love about this pie is that the texture is light, so you don’t feel like you are eating a heavy dessert after a big meal.

 - 1 blind baked pie crust (a store-bought frozen crust is fine)

 - 1/2 cup toasted coconut (directions below)

 Coconut Cream Pudding:

 - 2 (3.4oz) boxes Jell-O Instant Coconut Cream Pudding Mix

 - 2 cups milk (whole or 2%)